Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 		 - Generate the syslog alert with proceess memory stats when its usages crosses the threshold limit.
 		 - Memory threshold shall be predefined as 70%, 80%, 90%

- - Disk Monitoring
+ - Disk Partition Monitoring
-	 - Generate the syslog alert with root partition stats when its usages crosses the threshold limit.
+	 - Generate the syslog alert with partition stats when its usages crosses the threshold limit.
 	 - Disk threshold shall be predefined as 70%, 80%, 90%
+	 -
  - Service Monitoring
 	 - Monitor the System core services   which includes  'swss',  'bgp',  'teamd',  'pmon',  'syncd' and  'database'.
 	 - Generate the system ready syslog message when the core services are up and port initailation is done.